5.2.8 Allegations Against Prospective Adopters and in Relation to Children Placed for Adoption or Already Adopted

 - Provide support to the prospective adopter.

-Where it is appropriate to treat the allegation/suspicion as a child protection concern, the child's social worker will be responsible for initiating the Local Safeguarding Children Board Inter Agency Procedures in relation to the allegation/suspicion, unless the prospective adopter lives in another local authority area, in which case the child's social worker will make a referral to the relevant local authority and that local authority will be responsible for implementing their own Local Safeguarding Children Board's Procedures and inviting the child's social worker and adopters' link worker to the Strategy Discussion/Meeting.
+Where it is appropriate to treat the allegation/suspicion as a child protection concern, the child's social worker will be responsible for initiating the Local Safeguarding Children Partnership Inter Agency Procedures in relation to the allegation/suspicion, unless the prospective adopter lives in another local authority area, in which case the child's social worker will make a referral to the relevant local authority and that local authority will be responsible for implementing their own Local Safeguarding Children Partnership's Procedures and inviting the child's social worker and adopters' link worker to the Strategy Discussion/Meeting.

 In either case, a Strategy Discussion/Meeting will be convened as soon as possible after concerns have been identified and within a maximum of 2 working days of the referral.